 Let us now attach to the only screen session left, i.e. with PID 10313 :

-In order to kill the current screen session from within it, press Ctrl+a k.
+In order to kill screen session, .i.e. the current one, from within it, press Ctrl+a k.
 You will be prompted with the question :

 Go ahead and choose y.
 This will terminate the screen (actually this will kill the window, but since the screen has one window, it will get terminated).